The biggest factual inaccuracies in the Bohemian Rhapsody film

 Rami Malek and the Bohemian Rhapsody movie received great reviews, but some of the Queen story has been “tweaked” for dramatic purposes.
 Radio X separates fact from fiction…

-As Queen celebrate their 50th anniversary in July 2020, let's take a look at how the 2018 biopic treated the true story of the band and frontmen Freddie Mercury....
+Let's take a look at how the 2018 biopic treated the true story of Queen and frontman Freddie Mercury....

 Is it true Queen “hadn’t played for years” before Live Aid?